Integrity@WERQ. Our major survey of your staff, managers and systems.

 Participation in Integrity@WERQ is free and general findings, lessons, and recommendations for best practice arising from the research will be available to all participating organisations.

 You can also get the full benefits by requesting a customised report, specific to your organisation.
-The reports set out your results on whistleblowing processes, integrity and culture, and the performance of your processes – including comparisons across sector, size, and (where possible) industry.
+The reports set out your results on whistleblowing processes, integrity and culture, and the performance of your processes – including (where possible) comparisons across sector and size.